-He was responsible for determining the cause of the rockslide in January 2006 that killed 3 climbers.
+He was responsible for determining the cause of the rockslide in January 2006 that killed three climbers.
 (See the Western Breach Accident Investigation Report, a discussion of the causes and proposed reaction of the National Park following the tragic accident of January 2006.
 Further information and videos are available on our dedicated Western Breach page).

-For instance, why do we not use our Gamow Bags as standard on Kilimanjaro, or administer supplemental oxygen en route to the summit, as some others claim to?
-Such enquiries - which erroneously presuppose that Gamow Bags and supplemental oxygen will ensure that a climber is safer on Kilimanjaro - make it necessary to address the matter of alleged ‘safety’ equipment that some poorly trained agents appear to be marketing as a means of reassuring climbers that they will be safe if they climb with expensive companies, and of frightening away climbers who have no background in mountaineering, from more reasonably priced competitors who often will not carry these items.
+For instance, why do we not use our Gamow bags as standard on Kilimanjaro, or administer supplemental oxygen en route to the summit, as some others claim to?
+Such enquiries - which erroneously presuppose that Gamow bags and supplemental oxygen will ensure that a climber is safer on Kilimanjaro - make it necessary to address the matter of alleged ‘safety’ equipment that some poorly trained agents appear to be marketing as a means of reassuring climbers that they will be safe if they climb with companies that carry all this gear, and of frightening away climbers who have no background in mountaineering, from competitors who often will not carry these items.

-The reality is however, that of the thirty or so deaths that occur each year on Kilimanjaro, probably fewer than half would ever have been avoidable, regardless of what equipment had been carried.
+The reality is, however, that of the thirty or so deaths that occur each year on Kilimanjaro, probably fewer than half would ever have been avoidable, regardless of what equipment had been carried.
 So while readers may have found elsewhere that climb organisers have advertised their use of some of the following items as a means of assuring climbers of their personal safety, they will please notice that we are hereby strongly discouraging climbers from any psychological dependency on hardware as a means of ensuring their safety.